-The Permafrost Coastal Systems Network (PerCS-Net) will fill fundamental knowledge gaps associated with transforming permafrost coasts in the Arctic by linking over ten existing national and international networks.
-This international network of networks will develop protocols for quantifying and synthesizing information on the impacts occurring in coastal permafrost systems and promote synergy across networks to foster the next generation of researchers charged with identifying potential solutions to a rapidly changing Arctic System.
+The Permafrost Coastal Systems Network (PerCS-Net) addresses fundamental knowledge gaps associated with transforming permafrost coasts in the Arctic by linking over ten existing national and international networks.
+This international network of networks is developing protocols for quantifying and synthesizing information on the impacts occurring in coastal permafrost systems and promoting synergy across networks to foster the next generation of researchers charged with identifying potential solutions to a rapidly changing Arctic System.

 Network News